DreiLunar/CS-121_Laboratory_Activity_3-4/README.md

 3. Caster
 4. Ranger
 ```
-Enter the number corresponding to the weapon class you'd like to explore, or type 'q' to quit the program.
+Enter the number corresponding to the weapon class you'd like to explore or type 'q' to quit the program.

 ### Selecting a Weapon
 After choosing a class, you'll be shown available weapons within that category: